pa1pal/DogsApiBackend/README.md

 # DogsApiBackend
-Backend api for dogs breed and images
+Backend api for dogs breed and images - Using KTOR Framework

 ## Routing
 - GET /breeds = list all dogs breed